Legal Permanent Residents

 I have lost my "Green Card", what do I do now?

 If you have lost your green card, the U.S. Consulate General may be able to issue you a Boarding Foil (formerly known as transportation letter) that will permit you to return to the United States.
-In order to apply for a boarding foil at the U.S. Consulate General in Mumbai, you must visit the Consulate in Mumbai any business day at 7:30 a.m. with a completed Application Form , a photocopy of your passport, a police report regarding the loss of the green card, evidence of the most recent date of departure from the United states, a copy of your green card evidencing your legal permanent resident (LPR) status, and two recent passport-sized photographs.
+In order to apply for a boarding foil at the U.S. Consulate General in Mumbai, the LPR must visit http://www.ustraveldocs.com/in, and schedule a Consular interview using a Category 2 appointment slot.
+Please bring the following documents to your Consulate appointment.